asterisk/documentation/docs/Configuration/Interfaces/Distributed-Device-State/Corosync.md

 * ###### Verifying Installation

-If everything is setup correctly, you should see this output after executing a 'corosync show members' on the Asterisk CLI.
+If everything is set up correctly, you should see this output after executing a 'corosync show members' on the Asterisk CLI.

 ```